notivae/notivae/docs/src/en/other/faq.md

 - Restrict signups to a specific domain or OAuth provider (e.g. GitHub org)

+## Is my Notivae instance protected against spam or abuse?

+Yes.
+Notivae includes built-in safeguards to help protect your instance from excessive or abusive usage.
+This includes measures like request limits and temporary blocks for suspicious behavior.
+If you're self-hosting Notivae and want to learn more, see the [Security documentation](../hosting/security.md).

 ## Will there be mobile apps?

 Probably not.
 The current web app is being designed as a **Progressive Web App (PWA)** with offline support and responsive layout, which works well on mobile devices.